 CAVC is part of the federal judicial system and has a permanent authorization for seven judges, one of whom serves as chief judge.
 Congress recently reauthorized two additional judgeships on a temporary basis per Pub.
 L. 114-315.
 Judges are appointed by the President, by and with the advice and consent of the Senate, for 15-year terms.
-CAVC currently has nine active judges; however, on December 3, 2019, two of the active judges' term will end and therefore retire from CAVC.
+CAVC currently has nine active judges and no judgeship vacancy.
 Upon retirement, a judge may choose to be recall-eligible, and thus willing to be recalled to service by the Chief Judge.
-Currently, eight of CAVC's ten retired judges are recall eligible, and are recalled to service on a rotational basis.
+Currently, ten of CAVC's twelve retired judges are recall eligible, and are recalled to service on a rotational basis.
 Recall-eligible retired judges may elect full retirement at any time.